mtx-z/Sage9-Woocommerce-Integration/README.md

     - to add a parameter to pass `$args`, which are our datas
 - `App\woocommerce_content()` will output correct Woocommerce template hierarchy, passing `$args` to `wc_get_template_part()` it calls

-## Future notes
+## Todo
 - few test with [SoberWP 2.0.1](https://github.com/soberwp/controller/releases)
   - Few errors as default Namespace changes from `\App` to `\App\Controller`
-  - But it should be fixable when Sage update to SoberWP Controller `2.0.1`
+  - should be fixable when Sage update to SoberWP Controller `2.0.1`
-  - Will make a new release when Sage includes SoberWP controllers `^2.0.0`
+- test archive-product.blade.php and controller
-- Lot of Woocommerce features to test
+- Lot of Woocommerce features and templates (and controller variables passing) to test...
+- controllers variables to sub templates (& nested)

 ## Careful
 - Absolutely not tested with all Woocommerce templates and features
-  - Checkout, My accounts, Emails... may needs more edits
+  - Checkout, My accounts, Emails, nested templates, Woocommerce plugins templates... need more tests
 - **Test** before usage in production (I do and it runs smoothly tho, but it's not a complex store)
 - still WIP, issues and improvement reports are welcomed !